LtECoD/LtECoD.github.io/post/2021/2021-04-07-Potential-Outcomes-Framework.md

 \definition{Potential Outcome}{Potential outcome is the outcome of a treatment that was applied to a unit.}

+An example is shown here to better illustrate the above three definitions:
+\example{Consider the scenario where you are unhappy.
+And you are considering whether or not to get a dog to help make you happy.
+In this scenario, you is one of the unit, the treatment is whether or not to get a dog, and the potential outcome is happiness.}

+If you become happy after you get the dog, does this mean the dog caused you to be happy?
+Well, what if you would have also become happy had you not gotten the dog?
+Okey, answering these causal questions requires an important concept: treatment effect.

 \definition{Treatment Effect}{Treatment effect is the gap of potential outcomes between two treatments.}
 The treatment effect can be calculated in different levels.
-To make these definitions clear, we apply the denotations of \citep{survey} and define the treatment as binary, i.e. one unit can only receive treatment ($T=1$) or not ($T=0$).
+To make these definitions clear, we define the treatment as binary, i.e. one unit can only receive treatment ($T=1$) or not ($T=0$).
 Then the population is divided into two groups, treated group of which units receive treatment, and control group of which units receive no treatment.

 At the unit-level, the treatment effect is named as Individual Treatment Effect (ITE), which is defined as:
 $$
 \text{ITE}_i=Y_i(T=1)-Y_i(T=0)
 $$
-where $Y_i(T=1)$ and $Y_i(T=0)$ are the potential outcomes of unit $i$ with treatment $t$ being 0 and 1 respectively.
+where $Y_i(T=1)$ and $Y_i(T=0)$ are the potential outcomes of unit $i$ receiving treatment $T$ being 0 and 1 respectively.
+Considering the above example, $T=1$ represents getting a dog, while $T=0$ represents not.
+And $Y=1$ represents being happy, while $Y=0$ represents not.

 At the population-level, the treatment effect is named as Average Treatment Effect (ATE), which is defined as:
 $$